 Sign up for the Shorebird Survey.
-Receive instruction from Project Coordinator on survey area assignment and survey team.
-Survey team leads will receive a paper version of this Survey Plan to bring in the field.
+Receive instruction from the Project Coordinator on your survey area assignment and survey team.
+Survey Team Leads will receive a paper version of this Survey Plan to bring in the field.
 Attend the online training or watch the recording.
 Practice shorebird identification skills using books and online resources.
-Sign volunteer liability forms.
-Conduct your shorebird survey with your team on Monday April 24, 2023.
-In the event of extremely bad weather or impassable roads, the backup survey day is Friday April 28, 2023.
-Fill out your Data Form, survey map, and any liability forms.
-Submit your Data Form by text/email when you finish your survey.
-Then, mail the hardcopy of the Data Form, survey map, and applicable liability forms within 2 days.
+Sign volunteer liability waivers.
+Scan the QR code below to sign Sageland Collaborative's form.
+Additional waivers are required at some sites.
+In that case, links will be emailed directly to you.
+Conduct the shorebird survey with your team on Friday April 26, 2024.
+In the event of extremely bad weather or impassable roads, the backup survey day is Saturday April 27, 2024.
+Fill out your Data Form and survey map.
+Take photos of your completed Data Form and submit it by email when you finish your survey (emily@sagelandcollaborative.org).
+Then, mail the hardcopy of the Data Form and sketched survey map within 2 days.
 Share your survey stories with us or using social media! #shorebirdscount